360macky/platkey/README.md

 A terminal-style design to solve exams as if you were installing a package.

+### New features 👀
+The verision 3 of PlatKey will come with new features soon...

 ## 🏛️ History

 This browser extension was made with the motive of **accelerating the speed of exam taking** in Platzi inspired by the way in which Typeform structures the shortcuts of its forms.